 But questions remained.
 What became of the drained well water?
 Where did the 1.8M shares go?
 Had some benevolent force drained the hedgie’s well water so that the Apes could finally get their ship blasting off toward the moon?

-Or did the Apes have more surprises in store?
+Or did the Space apes have more surprises in store?

 As the rocket ship took off, it shook violently.
 Apes inside were jerked all about.
 An explosion was heard and the rockets warning system’s sounded.
 They lost altitude, but managed to stay airborne.